-What we have to remember is that back in these days the culture was very different than what we know today.
-But when we compare our personal relationship with Jesus, knowing what a Jewish disciple was back then, can help give a new perspective and challenge us to have a closer walk with Him today.
+What we have to remember is that back in the time of Jesus the culture was very different than what we know today.
+But when we compare our personal relationship with Jesus, knowing what a Jewish disciple was back then, can help give a new perspective and challenge us to have a closer walk with Him in today’s modern world.

 If someone aspired to become a disciple they would actually have to request to become one to the rabbi.
-If, and only if the rabbi accepted, the disciple then would agree to submit completely to the rabbi’s authority, especially in regards to the Scriptures.
+If, and only if the rabbi accepted, the disciple then would agree to submit completely to the rabbi’s authority, especially in regards to the Law and the Scriptures.

 It was a true honor for someone to become a disciple.
-Back then, they didn’t have the easy access to the bible that we often take for granted today.
-Today, we have full access to God’s Word in both book format and digital format as well.
-Plus we have the Holy Spirit to guide us when we dive into the Scriptures.
+Back then, they didn’t have the easy access to the Bible that we often take for granted today.
+Today, we enjoy full access to God’s Word in book, digital and even audio formats.
+Plus we have the Holy Spirit to guide us and teach us when we dive into the Scriptures.
 We are in a far better position than they were in that day and age.

-But for them, they had to find rabbis to teach them how to live as close to God’s law as humanly possible.
-Not only the laws that God handed down through Moses but even the extra “hedge” or “fence” laws that were put in place to try and protect themselves from even the possibility of breaking one of God’s commandments.
+For them, they had to find rabbis to teach them how to live as close to God’s law as humanly possible.
+Not only the laws that God handed down through Moses but even the extra “hedge” or “fence” laws that were put in place to try and protect themselves from the slightest possibility of breaking one of God’s commandments.